 Signs of Opioid Overdose

-As the most effective treatments for conditions involving pain, prescription-based opioids have become a commonplace treatment within the medical field.
-In spite of their fast, pain-relieving effects, opioids also produce certain pleasant side effects, such as calm and euphoria.
-According to the U. S. National Library of Medicine, these opioid side effects set the stage for signs of opioid overdose to take shape over time.
+As the most effective treatment for conditions involving pain, prescription-based opioids have become a commonplace treatment within the medical field.
+In addition to their fast, pain-relieving effects, these opioids also produce certain pleasant side effects, such as calmness and euphoria.
+Because of these effects, many individuals who take these opioids wind up becoming addicted and are at risk of overdosing.
+It’s important to understand the signs of opioid overdose so you can act quickly if you notice them in someone you know.

 Opioid Primary Effects

-Opioid pain-relieving effects work by slowing down brain and central nervous system functions.
-Opioids act on individual brain cells, increasing production of dopamine, norepinephrine and serotonin neurotransmitter chemicals.
+Opioids work by slowing down the brain and central nervous system (CNS) functions.
+Opioids act on individual brain cells, increasing the production of important neurotransmitter chemicals that affect mood and sensation, including dopamine, norepinephrine, and serotonin.

 Get Help Now